 Upon successful completion of all program requirements and in compliance with all conditions of the residency program, Good Samaritan TriHealth Hospital will award the resident a certificate indicating graduation from the residency program.
-Residents must fulfill all items below to successfully complete TriHealth PGY2 residency training.
-In addition, documentation of completion of these items must be documented within the Requirements for Successful Completion Checklist (Appendix M) by the RPD and resident, as applicable, prior to graduation.
+Residents must fulfill all items below to successfully complete a TriHealth residency program.

-- In accordance with the ASHP Accreditation Standard for Postgraduate Year Two Pharmacy Residency Programs, residents must satisfactorily demonstrate aptitude in all required and elective competency areas. - The resident must complete corporate orientation training, pharmacy orientation manual checklists, and all departmental pharmacist competencies. - The PGY2 resident must gain pharmacist licensure in the state of Ohio within 30 days of the official program start date. - The resident shall perform an initial evaluation of career interests, areas of strengths, and opportunities for growth.
+- In accordance with the ASHP Accreditation Standard for Postgraduate Year One and Two Pharmacy Residency Programs, residents must satisfactorily demonstrate aptitude in all required and elective competency areas. - The resident must complete corporate orientation training, pharmacy orientation manual checklists, and all departmental pharmacist competencies. - The resident must gain licensure in the state of Ohio by the date defined in the Residency Manual. - The resident shall perform an initial evaluation of career interests, areas of strengths, and opportunities for growth.
 The RPD and the resident will agree upon a development plan and rotation calendar for the residency year.
-The plan will be reviewed and updated quarterly. - The resident must earn Achieved for the Residency (ACHR) for at least 85% of all ASHP required educational outcomes and goals for PGY2 Pharmacy Residency Programs and program specified elective goals and objectives.
-The resident must receive Achieved (ACH) or Satisfactory Progress (SP) for the remaining 15% of required and elective objectives, with no areas marked as Needs Improvement (NI) on the final time in which it is evaluated. - The resident shall complete all assigned PharmAcademic evaluations in a timely manner. - The resident is expected to complete a major project that is approved by the RAC, which includes at minimum: - o Submission of project proposal through the TriHealth Institutional Review Board - o Presentation of the project results/summary at the Great Lakes Residency Conference - o Preparation of the project findings in manuscript form suitable for publication - The resident must work their assigned hours.
-Residents will abide by guidelines set by the ASHP Duty-Hour Requirements for Pharmacy Residencies policy. - The resident must complete all staffing shifts as assigned.
-This includes working every third weekend.
-Days missed due to sick leave are addressed by various residency program policies. - The resident must participate in recruitment of future residents.
-Specific recruitment assignments will be made by the RPD.
-These assignments will include at least one of the following: the ASHP Midyear Clinical Meeting Residency Showcase, University of Cincinnati
+The plan will be reviewed and updated quarterly. - For PGY1 residents the resident must earn Achieved for the Residency (ACHR) for at least 85% of all ASHP required educational outcomes and goals for PGY1 Pharmacy Residency Programs and program specified elective goals and objectives.
+The resident must receive Achieved (ACH) or Satisfactory Progress (SP) ratings on the remaining 15% of the required and elective objectives, with no areas marked as Needs Improvement (NI) on the final time in which it is evaluated. - For PGY2 residents the resident must earn Achieved for the Residency (ACHR) for at least 85% of all ASHP required educational outcomes and goals for PGY2 Pharmacy Residency Programs and program specified elective goals and objectives.
+The resident must receive Achieved (ACH) for the remaining 15% of required and elective objectives, with no areas marked as Satisfactory Progress (SP) or Needs Improvement (NI) on the final time in which it is evaluated. - The resident shall complete all assigned PharmAcademic evaluations in a timely manner. - The resident will participate in at least one formally sanctioned community outreach event. - The resident is expected to complete a major research project that is approved by the RAC, which includes at minimum: - o Submission of project through the TriHealth Institutional Review Board - Presentation of the project results/summary at the Great Lakes Residency Conference - Preparation of the research project in manuscript form suitable for publication - The resident must work their assigned hours.
+Residents will abide by guidelines set by the ASHP Duty-Hour Requirements for Pharmacy Residencies policy.